Registry Cleaner virus removal guide

-As the name suggests, Registry Cleaner is a program that supposed to clean/fix system registry.
-According to its developers this program is capable of boosting memory and cleaning junk files too.
-The problem is that Registry Cleaner only seems to be a legitimate program.
-In reality it works as a malicious program, a Trojan.Clicker that is used perform a click fraud.
+As the name suggests, Registry Cleaner supposedly cleans and fixes the system registry.
+According to its developers, this program is also capable of boosting memory and cleaning junk files.
+Registry Cleaner may seem to be a legitimate program, however, it is malicious and a Trojan.Clicker used to perform 'click fraud'.

-Registry Cleaner is promoted on some questionable website that is made look like a legitimate/official page.
-Once downloaded and installed, this registry cleaner/system optimizer starts running the "EpizyCleanup" process in Task Manager which is actually the Trojan.Clicker process performing click fraud.
-This malicious program is designed to commit click fraud in an automated way.
-It can be used to click on ads with a purpose to generate revenue or to drive up costs of competitor's advertising campaigns.
-Simply said, this is an illegal way to make profit from clicking ads in PPC (Pay-per-click) advertising or to drain advertising budget of competitors by increasing ad costs.
-Besides, if a person is a publisher, it can use tools like Trojan.Clicker to click on its own website ads which could make its page more attractive for other who might want to look for a place to place their online ads.
-Click fraud is quite a big problem in PPC advertising business and tools like Trojan.Clicker are used only for illegal purposes.
-That is why recommend to uninstall this malware which is disguised as Registry Cleaner.
-In other words, to uninstall the Registry Cleaner program.
+Registry Cleaner is promoted by a dubious website that is made to seem legitimate and official.
+Once downloaded and installed, this registry cleaner/system optimizer runs the "EpizyCleanup" process in Task Manager, which is, in fact, the Trojan.Clicker process performing click fraud.
+This malicious program commits click fraud in an automated way.
+It can be used to click ads to generate revenue or drive up the costs of competitors' advertising campaigns.
+Making profits by fraudulently clicking ads in PPC (Pay-per-click) advertising or draining advertising budgets of competitors by increasing ad costs is illegal.
+Furthermore, publishers can use tools such as Trojan.Clicker to click website ads, thus making certain sites more attractive for others looking to place online ads.
+Click fraud is a big problem in PPC advertising business and tools such as Trojan.Clicker are used only for illegal purposes.
+Therefore, you should remove this malware, which is disguised as Registry Cleaner.

 |Name||Registry Cleaner Trojan.Clicker|